Is there such a thing as being too young to look for another job?

 If you can’t be too young to switch jobs and you can’t be too old for it, when should you do it?

-Truth be told, you are the only person who can answer the question of when should you be looking for another job.
+Truth be told, you are the only person who can answer the question of when you should be looking for another job.
 Sure, you can ask for opinions and advice from others!
 Just remember, but no one is experiencing your situation the same way you do.

 From a professional career specialist’s point of view, we do have some recommendations.